Microshak/MicroNotes/UW/Week2DataStores.md

 ---

+## Pitfalls of no SQL
+1. Multi-master lag
+2. Multi-master concurency
+3.

 ## NoSQL Tradeoffs
 1. Features
-1. Relationships
+2. Relationships
-4. Validation (schema on read vs on write)
+3. Validation (schema on read vs on write)

 ---
 # CosmosDB